 Ball installation valves shall be installed so that the pump can be isolated for repair.
-No butterfly valves shall be used on pipe under 4" in size.
+No butterfly valves shall be installed in any underground application.

 15190 MECHANICAL IDENTIFICATION

 Provide and secure brass identification tags to all valves feeding mechanical equipment.
 Incorporate in valve tag index.
 Identify all piping within equipment rooms.